top of page

 LAND USE

-While all land use recommendations would have a positive impact on the Region's population as a whole, many recommendations would have a particularly positive impact on people of color, low-income populations, and people with disabilities
+While VISION 2050 land use recommendations would have a positive impact on everyone in the Region, many recommendations would have a particularly positive impact on people of color, low-income populations, and people with disabilities.
+None would have an adverse impact on these population groups.

 bottom of page